Computer Science & Mathematics

 Why Study Computer Science at Randolph?

-Computer science and mathematics have always been intimately related.
+Computer science and the liberal arts have always been intimately related.

-The Computer Science and Mathematics Major is intended to give a student skills that will not fall out of date as technology advances during the course of your career.
+The Computer Science major is intended to give a student skills that will not fall out of date as technology advances during the course of your career.

 Degrees offered